Diego Maurício

-Diego Maurício Machado de Brito (born 25 June 1991) is a Brazilian professional footballer who plays as a striker for Super League club Persebaya Surabaya.
+Diego Maurício Machado de Brito (born 25 June 1991) is a Brazilian professional footballer who plays as a forward for Indian Football League club Rajasthan United.

 Club career

 After working in the club's youth team with coach Rogério Lourenço for several years, in 2010 he got promoted to the professional team by the same coach.
 He debuted for Flamengo on May 23, 2010, in a 3–1 win against Grêmio Prudente, at Maracanã Stadium, as a substitute and suffered a penalty in the final minutes.
-It is considered a great promise of the club, a player with good physical size and skill, many fans compare Maurício to Didier Drogba, calling him Drogbinha, which means the Little Drogba.

 Diego scored his first professional goal on July 21, 2010, in a 1–1 draw against Avaí, at Maracanã Stadium.

 Flamengo's president, Patricia Amorim, declined a €6 million offer from Shaktar Donetsk for the player in May 2011.

 On August 14, 2012 Russian club Alania Vladikavkaz signed Diego Maurício from Flamengo for €2,8 million.
 After A loan spell back at Brazil, he signed for top division Portuguese club Vitória F.C. in July 2014.

 Before 2016 season opening, he joined to Ratchaburi F.C. in Thai Premier League, by trained with the club for about one month, but has moved away without cause.